PLSysSec/cargo-scan/audits/autocfg.md

 ## Security summary

+1. Security risks

-- I believe the crate very easily allows executing arbitrary code at build time with an appropriate call to one of the `emit` methods.
+I believe the crate very easily allows executing arbitrary code at build time with an appropriate call to one of the `emit` methods.

+2. Permissions
-- The crate needs shell access to call commands of a fixed form, namely, calls to `rustc` with various arguments.

-- The crate needs read-only access to a fixed set of environment variables and a fixed set of filepaths.

-- It may also need access to additional filepaths if the user passes them in via function calls.
+The crate needs shell access to call commands of a fixed form, namely, calls to `rustc` with various arguments.
+The crate also needs read-only access to a fixed set of environment variables and a fixed set of filepaths.
+It may also need access to additional filepaths if the user passes them in via function calls.

-- In typical use cases, it needs this access at build time only. (`build.rs`)
+In typical use cases, it needs this access at build time only. (`build.rs`)

+3. Transitive risk

+Crate is a transitive risk if used inappropriately or beyond the fixed permissions above.

+4. Feasibility of automated analysis

+- Spec: project-independent in most cases
+- Static analysis: likely feasible
+- Dynamic enforcement overhead: acceptable